trpc/trpc/www/docs/server/validators.md

 slug: /server/validators
 ---

 tRPC procedures may define validation logic for their input and/or output.
-There is first class support for many popular validators, and [integrating a validator](#contributing-your-own-validator-library) which we don't directly support in usually straight-forward.
+There is first class support for many popular validators, and you can also [integrate validators](#contributing-your-own-validator-library) which we don't directly support.

 ### Input Validators